andy9299/seiyuulist/project-proposal.md

 \- Functionality to favorite artists/anime (accounts needed)
 \- Functionality to filter anime based on 1 to x amount of voice actors
 \- Homepage displayed with voice actors from newest animes
-\- Suggestions page on user page
+\- User page displays top 10 favorites
 ### 2. What kind of users will visit your site?
 In other words, what is the demographic of
 your users?
 \- People who are looking for anime based on voice actors